-Facility staff are required to maintain records of dust suppressant applied to storage piles and roadways as well as dates in which the roadways and parking areas are swept.
-A log book in the maintenance shack contains dates of any dust suppressant application or roadway/parking lot sweepings.
-As previously mentioned, at the time of the inspection the roadways were clean, roads and areas around the plant are now all paved.
+A logbook in the maintenance area maintains records of dust suppressant applied to storage piles and roadways as well as dates in which the roadways and parking areas are swept.
+During the inspection the roadways were clean, roads and areas around the plant are paved.
 Sprinklers are installed in the coal storage area which provides complete coverage.
 At the time of the inspection there were no visible emissions from storage piles or from the plant yard and roads.